 In the very beginning of the movie, when Black Widow is being interrogated, the exterior shots shows a billboard with supposed Russian writing.
 However, the actual writing makes no sense and is just a collection of random Cyrillic letters.
 Additionally, the locomotives of the train seen passing by are all new American mainline freight locomotives, and would never be used in Russia or Eastern Europe in general.

-The German police shown in the Stuttgart-scene have yellow light bars.
+The German police cars shown in the Stuttgart-scene have yellow light bars.
 In reality all German emergency vehicles have blue flashing lights.
-Yellow flashing lights are reserved for roadside assistance and construction machinery.
+Yellow flashing lights are generally used as a warning signal, i.e. for roadside assistance, construction machinery or garbage trucks.

 S.H.I.E.L.D.
 Quinjets flying at night are shown with red navigation lights on each wingtip.
 There should be a green light on the right (starboard) wing, and a red one on the left (port) wing.
 These are known as Right-of-Way lights, and follow the same rules that were established for watercraft in the mid-1800s.